Q: What is AWS Firewall Manager?

 AWS Firewall Manager is a security management service which allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organization.
 As new applications are created, Firewall Manager makes it easy to bring new applications and resources into compliance by enforcing a common set of security rules.
 Now you have a single service to build firewall rules, create security policies, and enforce them in a consistent, hierarchical manner across your entire infrastructure.

-What are the key benefits of AWS Firewall Manager?
+Q: What are the key benefits of AWS Firewall Manager ?

-AWS Firewall Manager is integrated with AWS Organizations so you can enable AWS WAF rules, AWS Shield Advanced protections, VPC security groups, and AWS Network Firewalls across multiple AWS accounts and resources from a single place.
+AWS Firewall Manager is integrated with AWS Organizations so you can enable AWS WAF rules, AWS Shield Advanced protections, VPC security groups, AWS Network Firewalls, and Amazon Route 53 Resolver DNS Firewall rules across multiple AWS accounts and resources from a single place.
 Firewall Manager monitors for new resources or accounts created to ensure they comply with a mandatory set of security policies from day one.
 You can group rules, build policies, and centrally apply those policies across your entire infrastructure.
 For example, you can delegate the creation of application-specific rules within an account while retaining the ability to enforce global security policies across accounts.
 Your security team can be notified of threats to the organization so they can respond and rapidly mitigate an attack.

 Firewall Manager also integrates with Managed Rules for AWS WAF, which gives you an easy way to deploy pre-configured WAF rules in front of your applications.